 The Internet is running out of the IPv4 address space.
 OpenWRT is ready for IP6, and can be accessed from outside, provided your ADSL modem can pass it through.
 See, for example, this tutorial.

-The next phase required rebuilding the OpenWRT image - I wanted serial-usb support for one.
+The next phase required rebuilding the OpenWRT image which you can do by downloading an upgrade image.
+I wanted serial-usb support for one and use a pcsensor temperature device on another which requires a rebuild.
 That turned out to be straightforward too - and brought back the days of Linux kernel configuration; so rare these days.
 Basically, download the source, configure modules and tools using menuconfig and build (all described on mentioned wiki page).
-Next upload the built img with scp

 scp openwrt-ar71xx-generic-wndr3700-squashfs-sysupgrade.bin root@192.168.1.1:

-and install the image with one command
+(note the /tmp dir may have more space) and install the image with one command

 sysupgrade -v openwrt-ar71xx-generic-wndr3700-squashfs-sysupgrade.bin

 Amazingly it just comes up as before.
 Even the logins are retained.
-Very, very, impressive.

 The package system is 'opkg', and is highly inspired by Debian's apt-get.
 To list all available packages